sstockard/sstockard.github.io/variants.md

 mergedz$sum <- rowSums(mergedz[,2:5])

 ```
-There are the variants that exist across at least 3 databases.
+These are the variants that exist across at least 3 databases.
+There are only 29!
 This is a very small number compared to the total number of variants we started with (over 3800), which shows how little is known about the effects of specific BRCA1 variants.

 #### Names of Variants Found in at Least 3 Databases
 ![Calls](variants/callstab.png "Calls")

-For the variants found in at least 3 databases, are they called similarly across databases?
+For the variants found in at least 3 databases, are they classified similarly across databases?

 #### Clinical Classifications of Variants Found in at Least 3 Databases
 ![Calls](variants/plot.png "Calls")

-It is easy to see in this plot that there is very little agreement among variant calls across databases.
+It is easy to see in this plot that there is very little agreement among variant calls across databases, suggesting uncertanity in the field about the health implications of specific BRCA1 mutations.

 ## Conclusions

-* There are very few common variants across databases that have clinical calls
+* There are very few common variants across databases that have clinical calls.
-* Among those with clinical calls, there is little agreement among databases
+* Among those with clinical calls, there is little agreement among databases.
-* More experimental and computational work needs to be done to accurately classify BRCA1 mutations
+* Lack of consistancy and availability of BRCA1 variant data could have negative impacts on patient care, so more experimental and computational work needs to be done to accurately classify BRCA1 mutations.